DevGuy128/Brill.js/README.md

 In v1, there is a number of functions.
 To use the map function, simply write <code>app.map(callback);</code> You really should look in the library.

-If you have any ideas or improvements, please comment.
+If you have any ideas or improvements, please comment or make a pull request.